-- Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a dangerous weapon, including, but not limited to, a gun or a knife, may be subject to expulsion from the school by the Co-director of Teaching & Learning. - Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a controlled substance, including, but not limited to, marijuana, cocaine, and heroin, may be subject to expulsion from the school by the Co-director of Teaching & Learning. - Any student who assaults an administrator, teacher, teacher's aide or other educational staff on school premises or at school- sponsored or school-related events, including athletic games, may be subject to expulsion from the school or school district by the Co-director of Teaching & Learning.

-Any student who is charged with any of the misconduct detailed above has an opportunity for a hearing before the Co-director of Teaching & Learning.
+- Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a dangerous weapon, including, but not limited to, a gun or a knife, may be subject to expulsion from the school by the building principal. - Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a controlled substance, including, but not limited to, marijuana, cocaine, and heroin, may be subject to expulsion from the school by the building principal. - Any student who assaults an administrator, teacher, teacher's aide or other educational staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the school or school district by the building principal. - At Map Academy, for the purposes of discipline, the Co-Director of Teaching & Learning serves as the building principal.
+Any student who is charged with any of the misconduct detailed above may be removed from school immediately for a period of not more than 10 school days while the school conducts an investigation.
+Prior to implementing additional suspension beyond 10 school days, up to and including expulsion, the student will have an opportunity for a hearing before the Co-director of Teaching & Learning.
 At the hearing, the student may have representation at his or her own expense, along with the opportunity to present evidence and witnesses at said hearing before the Co-director of Teaching & Learning.
-After said hearing, the Co-director of Teaching & Learning may, in his/her discretion, decide to suspend rather than expel a student who has been determined by the Co-director of Teaching & Learning to have committed the misconduct detailed above.
+After said hearing, the Co-director of Teaching & Learning may, in his/her discretion, decide to suspend rather than expel a student who has been determined to have committed the misconduct detailed above.